sakkaku-web/social-media-manager/README.md

 ### `reddit.py`

 Right now get the token from the website.
-Login via script will be coming in the future.
+It's now possible to get the token from the new website: https://sns-manager.herokuapp.com/api/reddit/auth

 https://www.reddit.com/prefs/apps/